 Larry is the Co-Founder of Riverside Trauma Center.
 He has provided direct therapeutic services for over 30 years and managed mental health services for over 25 years.
 His clinical areas of expertise include work with children, adolescents, adults, and families who are trauma survivors and/or suicide survivors.
 He coordinates and provides disaster response services and post-suicide intervention for individuals, schools, workplaces, and communities, and conducts trainings on suicide prevention.
 Larry holds a doctoral degree in Counseling and Consulting Psychology from Harvard University and is a licensed Psychologist in Massachusetts.
 He is on the Executive Committee of the Massachusetts Coalition for Suicide Prevention, serves as the Co-Chair of the Northeast Massachusetts Coalition for Suicide Prevention, and holds an appointment as a Teaching Associate in Psychology, Part Time, at Harvard Medical School’s Department of Psychiatry.

-Jim is the Co-Founder of Riverside Trauma Center.
-Jim provides mental health support for schools, workplaces, and communities affected by traumatic events, and he has consulted with numerous schools and communities in Massachusetts on trauma responses.
-He gives consultation and training on postvention services, suicide clusters, and to suicide prevention coalitions.
-He has presented at statewide and national conferences on these topics.
+Jim is the Co-Founder and Associate Director of the Riverside Trauma Center.
+Jim provides mental health support for schools, workplaces, and communities affected by traumatic events.
+He has consulted with numerous schools and communities in Massachusetts and New England on trauma responses.
+He gives consultations and trainings on suicide postvention services, suicide clusters, and suicide prevention coalitions.
+He has presented at statewide, national, and international conferences on these topics.
 He also has extensive experience providing therapy to children, adolescents, and adults and previously managed outpatient mental health clinics and programs for children for more than 20 years.
-Jim is a graduate of the Boston University School of Social Work, and is trained to conduct psychological autopsy investigations.
-He is a Senior Lecturer in the Sociology Department at Suffolk University for more than 30 years.
+Jim is a graduate of the Boston University School of Social Work and also was a Senior Lecturer in the Sociology Department at Suffolk University for more than 30 years.
 An Army veteran, he has a special interest in developing and providing services for returning vets.
 Jim is trained in Eye Movement Desensitization and Reprocessing Therapy (EMDR).

 Languages: English, American Sign Language